Prison uniform: Germany

 During the Nazi period of Germany, interned people in the concentration camp system were often made to wear prisoner's uniforms.

 In today's Germany, inmates may wear regular civilian clothing in some prisons.
 In other prisons clothing issued by the prison is compulsory.
-If a prisoner cannot afford to have his own clothing cleaned and/or replaced, they may be issued with clothing.
+If a prisoner cannot afford to have their own clothing cleaned and/or replaced, they may be issued with clothing.
 There are also facilities with no prison uniforms.

 The prison uniforms are officially referred to as Anstaltskleidung (literally: "institutional clothing"), not as "uniforms".
 They are usually similar to the type of clothing generally worn for manual work, and not necessarily recognizable as prison clothing.
 When prisoners are allowed to temporarily leave prison, they may generally wear private clothing to avoid being recognized as prisoners.

 United Kingdom

 19th century

 In the United Kingdom, prison uniforms formerly consisted of a white jacket, trousers and pillbox hat, all stamped with the broad arrow to denote crown property.

 The idea of covering the uniforms of Penal Servitude prisoners with the broad arrow was first introduced by Sir Edmund Du Cane in the 1870s after his appointment as Chairman of Convict Directors and Surveyor-General of Prisons.
 Du Cane considered the broad arrow to be a hindrance to escape and also a mark of shame.
 It was certainly unpopular with the convicts.
 "All over the whole clothing were hideous black impressions of the Broad Arrow", wrote one prisoner.
 Another considered the "hideous dress" to be "the most extraordinary garb I had ever seen outside a pantomime".
+The British Prison Act of 1877 led to mass production and "standardization" of prison uniforms in the UK; these uniforms would consist of a rough cloth fabric that consisted of shades of blue, grey, and brown.
 Men sent to public-works prisons were issued with boots.
 One prisoner, Jeremiah O'Donovan Rossa, left this description: "Fully fourteen pounds in weight.
 I put them on and the weight of them served to fasten me to the ground.
 It was not that alone, but the sight of the impression they left on the gutter as you looked at the footprints of those who walked before you, struck terror to your heart.
 There was the felon's brand of the ‘broad arrow' impressed on the soil by every footstep…the nails in the soles of your boots and shoes were hammered in an arrow shape, so that whatever ground you trod you left traces that Government property had travelled over it."